 As recently as April 2019, YouTuber AngryJoeShow’ who has over 3 million subscribers at this time of writing released a video describing how he was a victim of copyright holders abusing the rules and policy put in place by YouTube.
 (Video contains strong language).
 He explains how a 4-second clip resulted in his video being claimed which he is currently (at the time of the video) was appealing.
 This was in no way an isolated incident and is indicative of the struggles many other content creators were also facing without the added benefit of having such a large audience and platform presence.

 The YouTube ‘Adpocalypse’

-Consequently, many YouTube content creators started to lose money due to their content not been considered adequate for advertisers – what YouTube describes as ‘advertiser friendly’.
-It seemed like YouTube was panicked and went from minimal curation of advertisements / requirements to being very restrictive only allowing what they define as ‘’family friendly’’ content to be monetised from summer of 2017.
+Consequently, many YouTube content creators started to lose money due to their content not being considered adequate for advertisers – what YouTube describes as ‘advertiser friendly’.
+It seemed like YouTube was panicked and went from minimal curation of advertisements and requirements to being very restrictive only allowing what they define as ‘’family-friendly’’ content to be monetised from the summer of 2017.

 This time, it was largely due to niche channels that provide content for children being considered to violate YouTube’s child endangerment policy by showing potentially harmful and ‘gross-out’ content.
 It’s understandable that advertisers wanted to distance themselves albeit temporarily until this was investigated and rectified by YouTube.